 Long ago, when I first saw Brian dePalma's 1978 adapation of John Farris's 1976 novel THE FURY, I took note of its extensive violence but gave no thoughts as to whether it qualified as a combative horror-film.
 Farris' book, like Stephen King's 1980 FIRESTARTER, concerned a secret government project oriented upon capturing and weaponizing persons with strong psychic power.
-King certainly did provide enough of a "combative contest" between his titular "monster" and the evil agency to qualify as combative, as did the 1984 film.
+King provided enough of a "combative contest" between his titular "monster" and the evil agency that his book qualifies as combative, as does the 1984 film.
 But what about THE FURY?

 Before re-screening the film, I decided to read Farris's novel for the first time.
 Like the dePalma film, the book is very violent but ultimately not a work in the combative mode.
 However, Farris gave me far more pause in determining who the "centric" characters were.